Tarisappalli

-Mar Sapor and his colleague Mar Proth, the Persian Syrian bishops who are believed to have arrived in Kerala in the early 9th century.
+Mar Sapor (or Sabor) and his colleague Mar Proth, the Persian Syrian bishops, are believed to have arrived in Kerala in the early 9th century (modern depiction).

-Tarisappaḷḷi (തരിസാപ്പള്ളി) or Kollam Tarisappaḷḷi (കൊല്ലം തരിസാപ്പള്ളി) was a Persian Syrian Christian church in Kollam.
-The first written mention of this church comes from the Tarisappaḷḷi Copper Plates of Venad.
-Tradition has it that this ancient church in Kollam is one of the seven churches founded by the disciple of Jesus Christ, Thomas the Apostle.
+Tarisāppaḷḷi (തരിസാപ്പള്ളി) or Kollam Tarisāppaḷḷi (കൊല്ലം തരിസാപ്പള്ളി) was a Persian–Syrian Christian church in Kollam (also called Kurakkeni Kollam or Quilon) on the Malabar Coast, southern India.
+The earliest known epigraphical reference to this church appears in the medieval Tarisappalli Copper Plates.
+The original site of the church is identified with the present-day Tangasseri Fort area in Kollam.
+Local tradition holds that this ancient church was among the Seven Churches founded by St. Thomas, one of the Twelve Apostles, on the Malabar Coast.

-Kollam is one of the most prominent of the Ēḻarappaḷḷikaḷ (seven churches) traditionally believed to have been founded by the Apostle Thomas in the 1st century AD.
-This is the second church among the seven according to the Ṟampān Pāṭṭŭ.
-However like most other churches in Malabar, its later history is unclear.
-The recorded history of the church begins with the Tarisappaḷḷi Edict issued by the King of Venadu in 849 AD.
-It is traditionally believed among the Saint Thomas Christians that the Persian saints Sabor and Aproth, who came to Malabar at that time rebuilt this ruined church.
-This church was also mentioned in the writings of Western missionaries and travelers who visited Malabar.
-This church was located at the site of present-day Kollam Tangasseri Fort.
+The church in Kollam is regarded as one of the most prominent among the Ēḻarappaḷḷikaḷ (the Seven and a Half Churches), which are traditionally believed to have been established by the Apostle Thomas in the 1st century AD on the Malabar Coast.
+The Ramban Pattu, the traditional Malayalam ballad that narrates the missionary journey of Apostle Thomas in India, notably identifies it as the second in the list of seven churches after Kodungallur.
+However, as with most ancient churches on the Malabar Coast, its subsequent history remains unclear.

+The medieval history of the church begins with the Tarisappalli or Quilon Syian Copper Plates, issued by the ruler of Venadu (Kollam; formerly Quilon) to the Church of the Tarisais in Kurakkeni Kollam around 849 AD.
+According to long-standing tradition among the Saint Thomas Christians, the Persian saints Sabor and Aproth, who arrived in Malabar at that time, rebuilt the then-ruined church.
+The church is also referenced in the accounts of Western missionaries and travelers who visited Kerala in later centuries.

 Etymology

-The Malayalam hybrid word 'Tarisappaḷḷi' means the church of the 'Tarisas' (തരിസാകൾ Tarisākaḷ).
-The word 'Tarisa' is derived from the Pahlavi word Tarsa.
-It was one of the names given to Christians in the Persian Sassanian Empire.
+The hybrid term "Tarisappalli" literally means "the building or place of worship of the Tarisa people".
+The word "Tarisa" is perhaps derived from the Pahlavi or Middle Persian term "Tarsa", one of the names used for Christians in the Sassanian Persian Empire.